Degrees of freedom of a quadratic scalar-nonmetricity theory: Quadratic scalar-nonmetricity theory

 where the scalar field $\phi$ acquires its own kinetic term.
-The scalar field $\phi$ thus mimics the matter content in the universe.
+The scalar field $\phi$ thus plays the role of the matter content of the universe.
 We will use (\ref{QSN_action}) as our starting point to count the number of degrees of freedom of quadratic scalar-nonmetricity (QSN) theory.